Updated: Jul 27

 I think about race a lot because I just want people to be treated fairly.
 Maybe I relate a little more because I am ‘other’ or ‘white Irish’.
 Irish people were quite literally on the same boat as Africans to the West Indies all those years ago.
 If you don’t believe me, watch this.
 The white Irish slaves, however, could work seven years to eventually get their freedom (involuntary servitude) and the black slaves had no way out.
 I used to think (incredibly naively) it was like for like between Irish and black people, maybe Irish shared the struggle.
 I was so wrong.
 When you are white you are accepted without bias.
 You are not a threat.
 You are not feared.
 You are not going to ‘pull the race card’ (I think we all need to pull this card a bit more).

 When you are young you are very impressionable.
 If you’re a young black child, and all you see is white faces on TV, it must be extremely difficult to imagine yourself progressing.
 As they say ‘you can’t be what you can’t see’.
 What you see around you growing up will inevitably shape your beliefs about yourself and your ability.
-Until I had black family members (my nieces, the little lights of my life) I had no idea how difficult it was to find black dolls with afro hair, or storybooks with black kids in.
+Until I had black family members (my nieces, the little lights of my life) I had no idea how difficult it was to find black dolls with curly hair, or storybooks with black kids in.
 I became super aware of what ads were on tv, all the ‘full’ white families.
 How the black character in a movie was always the 'sassy sidekick' or the bad guy.
 How did I not see this before?
 We as white people live comfortably in our own culture and rarely have to step outside it.
 It’s embedded in our media, our schools, our institutions our places of work etc. We have limited awareness of it.

 Whatever you think about racism, it exists.
 It’s not only an individual thing.
 It’s not just your conservative granny who’s ‘just a bit ignorant’.
 It’s not only the KKK, the white supremacist groups or Neo-Nazi parties we see on Netflix documentaries.
 It’s the institutions and all that we see as societal norms.
 It’s the unspoken things that make it even more difficult to prove.
+The micro-aggressions.
 It’s trying to get your point across in an argument with someone who doesn’t believe racism exists, but you don’t have tangible examples of current-day systemic racism, therefore, you just can’t.
-In the writing of laws, perhaps it doesn’t exist, but in practice, it does and I have seen it.
+In the writing of laws, perhaps it doesn’t exist, but in practice, it does and we have all have seen it.

 Racism today is the black person turned away from a role without feedback because they weren’t a ‘cultural fit’.
 It’s the person with an ethnic-sounding name who wasn't even invited to a phone screen.
 It’s the idea that black people in the workforce are known to be more ‘aggressive’ so they hold their tongue even if something is really bothering them, for fear of losing their job.
 It’s having to be someone else in your place of work to meet the social norm.
 It’s Brexit making it ok to tell a British born black or brown person to 'go back to your own country' or to spit at someone on the street for wearing a Hijab.
 It’s black people making up 12% of the US population but almost 40% of the US prison population.
 It’s Stephen Lawrence’s family waiting two decades for justice and then getting a mere apology from the Met police.
 It’s Colin Kaepernick being kicked out of the NFL for choosing to take a knee against police brutality.
-It’s young black boys in gang-related stabbings being killed on the streets of London every weekend.
+It’s young black men in gang-related stabbings being killed on the streets of London every weekend.
 It’s Eric Garner, an unarmed black man pulled over for selling untaxed cigarettes then choked to death by a police officer despite shouting ‘I can’t breathe’ 11 times and the outcome is the officer losing his job.
 It’s Sandra Bland being pulled over for a minor traffic violation and ending up dead in her prison cell 3 days later.
 She just so happened to be an activist who was hell-bent on stopping social injustice in the South.
 Another case in which the officer ‘was forced to step down’ and her family still have not had justice.
-It’s Philando Castile who was pulled over by a police officer then shot and killed while reaching for his ID (what the officer had asked for) and then the case being dropped despite Castile’s girlfriend live streaming the entire thing and it’s Botham Jean, an innocent black boy eating ice cream in his living room of an evening after work to be shot and killed by a white policewoman who claimed she thought it was an intruder in her home.
+It’s Philando Castile who was pulled over by a police officer then shot and killed while reaching for his ID (what the officer had asked for) and then the case being dropped despite Castile’s girlfriend live streaming the entire thing and it’s Botham Jean, an innocent black man eating ice cream in his living room of an evening after work to be shot and killed by a white policewoman who claimed she thought it was an intruder in her home.
 It was a different floor and different apartment completely.

 These people robbed of their future can’t just be forgotten.
 These just a few names of the hundreds who are killed each year because the police officer claims they ‘feared their life’.
 We have to acknowledge these things are happening not just in the US but also on our doorstep.
 Again, imagine explaining these happenings to your black child?
 Why they need to avoid police for the sake of their lives, the police who are there to ‘protect’ us.
 How will you explain to them that they are 40 times more likely to be stopped and searched than their white friend?
 What will you say when they ask you why?